 If you are looking for energy-saving features in your new home you're in good company.
 Recent homebuyer surveys have found that energy efficiency is the top upgrade that homebuyers choose in new homes (Johnston 2000).
-And homebuyers in Phoenix rated energy efficiency as the number one reason related to the house itself in determining their satisfaction with the production builder recognized by Professional Builder magazine as having the top customer satisfaction in the nation (2003).
+And homebuyers in Phoenix rated energy efficiency as the number one reason related to the house itself that influenced their satisfaction with the builder recognized by Professional Builder magazine as having the top customer satisfaction in the nation (2003).
 This same builder won the J.D.
 Powers and Associates top ranking for customer satisfaction in 12 of 21 markets in the United States.
 The winner, Pulte Homes, is a Building America Partner that brands its homes using ENERGY STAR.
+Centex, a Building America partner, was rated highest in customer satisfaction in 2005 by J.D.
+Power in the major marine climate markets.